hillhacks/website/pages/cfp.md

 ### Propose

 Convinced?
-[Register](https://ee.kobotoolbox.org/x/BUMbMagG) and send in your submissions!
+[Register](https://ee.kobotoolbox.org/x/BUMbMagG) and don't forget to send in your [Submissions!](https://ee.kobotoolbox.org/x/Ub6gdXt6)

 Also, please [subscribe to the mailing list]({% link pages/mailinglist.md %}) for the latest updates.